EchoStatements/echostatements.github.io/_posts/2025-07-09-Faster-Siamese-Network-Training-And-Inference.md

 In this post, I look at a couple of ways you can dramatically speed up training of Siamese neural networks.
-These are two relatively simple tricks that I've not seen anywhere else which, when combined, can give a greater than 2x speed-up when training Siamese networks on GPU in PyTorch.
+These are two relatively simple tricks that I've not seen anywhere else which, when combined, can give a ~2.5x speed-up when training Siamese networks on GPU in PyTorch.

 ## Siamese Networks, Very Briefly